hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/ReadMe.md

   * Currently they have to use predicted probability in `explain_instance()` function
   * You also need to specify all the class names in `LimeTabularExplainer`, especially in classification problem, otherwise the visualization cannot show classes well

+### SHAP
+* It has more user friendly visualization than Lime.
+Lime indicates the feature value tends to be which class, in each record; SHAP provides an overall feature importance and also how each value affects the prediction.
+* SHAP is also aiming at dealing with the draw back in XGBoost feature importance
+* [More Details][2]

 ### Inspired by FastAI Lessons
 * My code: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/Better4Industry/explore_features_fastai.ipynb
 * I thought these exploration needs fastai, and spent lots of time to install it, then it turned out, not have to use fastai library